Design Engineer.

 View siteThe Cacatoès Theory

-Led DS missions at Swissquote, BNP Paribas, Eurofins — 3 enterprise systems shipped from scratch.
-Participating in worldwide design conferences in SF, London, and Paris.
+Led design system missions for Swissquote, BNP Paribas, Eurofins, and shipped a product for LCL Bank.
+Participating in design conferences in SF, London, and Paris.

 View siteAnthm.io

-Freelance DS for web and mobile.
-Went from UI execution to owning the full architecture.
+Freelance product work for web and mobile.
+Went from UI execution to owning full product interfaces.

 View siteAnkama